neorusse/langit-k8s/README.md

 $ export FLASK_ENV=development; python3 -m flask run
 ```

+### Verify the application is running

+> Application listens on port 8000

+---

-### Docker And Kubernetes Script to build and run the App
+### Docker And Kubernetes Script to build and run the App locally

 1. Standalone: `python app.py`
 2. Run in Docker: `./run_docker.sh`